-1580s, of uncertain origin, probably from Middle French rouiller "to rust, make muddy," from Old French roil "mud, muck, rust" (12c.), from Vulgar Latin *robicula, from Latin robigo "rust" (see robust).
+1580s, of uncertain origin.
+Perhaps from Middle French rouiller "to rust, make muddy," from Old French roil "mud, muck, rust" (12c.), from Vulgar Latin *robicula, from Latin robigo "rust" (see robust); or perhaps from Old French ruiler "to mix mortar," from late Latin regulare "to regulate."
+Or perhaps somehow imitative.
 An earlier borrowing of the French verb is Middle English roil "to roam or rove about" (early 14c.).
 Related: Roiled; roiling.

 Web design and development by MaoningTech.